 I recently conducted a buyer persona study with a property group.
 Their assumption, based on the types of property they sold, was that they sold to young professionals buying their first home.
 Once the study was complete, it was clear that they actually sold to retirement-aged people who were downsizing.

-Two completely different customers, and two completely different sets of marketing.
+Two completely different customer profiles, and two completely different sets of marketing.

 If you only take one thing away from this article, I'd like it to be this: